magarena/magarena/release/README.txt

 melvin
 ShawnieBoy

-- New optional feature that plays animation when AI draws a card from its hand.
+- New optional feature that plays animation when AI plays a card from its hand.
 Lets you preview card before it is placed on table.
 This is experimental so defaults to OFF.
 Activate via new preferences setting.